almibe/ligature-rs/README.md

 They can be accessed from PersistedStatement objects.

 ## Building
-This project requires gradle to be installed.
+This project requires SBT to be installed.
-I recommend using https://sdkman.io/ to manage gradle installs on Linux.
+I recommend using https://sdkman.io/ to manage SBT installs.
-Once that is set up use `gradle test` to run tests `gradle publishToMavenLocal` to install the artifact locally.
+Once that is set up use `sbt test` to run tests `sbt publishM2` to install the artifact locally.

 ## Related Projects